-Archimedes remarked: “Give me a lever and a place to stand and I will move the earth”– Such is the power of tools.
-When the right lever comes along, no planet is big enough that it can’t be lifted like a ball of cotton.
+Archimedes declared: “If I have a lever and a place to stand, I can move the earth”– This is the strength of tools.
+When the proper device falls into place, no globe is too enormous that it can’t be maneuvered as easily as a cotton ball.

-Sure, we know a lot about tools.
-At STH we have researched and put together the elaborate list of Bug Tracking, Test Management, Pen Testing, and the other specialized Automation tools.
-We agree and understand the importance of them.
-However, this article is not going to be about that.
+Undoubtedly, we are well-versed with tools.
+STH has thoroughly studied and prepared a comprehensive list of Bug Tracking, Test Management, Pen Testing, and other specialized Automation tools.
+We acknowledge and comprehend their significance.
+Nevertheless, this article is not geared towards that.

 Recommended IPTV Service Providers